ployground/bsdploy/docs/setup/bootstrapping.rst

 During bootstrapping a certain number of files are copied onto the target host.

-.. warning:: Overriding the list of default files is an advanced feature.
-In most cases it is not needed.
-Also keep in mind that bootstrapping is only about getting the host ready for running BSDploy.
-Any additional files beyond that should be uploaded lateron via fabric and/or playbooks.

 Some of these files...

 - need to be provided by the user (i.e. ``authorized_keys``)